 This goes for people receiving hospice care, battling dementia, recovering from a stroke or dealing with other serious health conditions which likely shouldn’t make someone feel “fine” at all.

-The team at Above and Beyond Home Health Care hears this response quite a bit from clients but has learned strategies to, in effective ways, learn more details about how a client is truly feeling.
+The team at Above and Beyond Home Health Care hears this response quite a bit from patients but has learned strategies to, in effective ways, learn more details about how a patient is truly feeling.

 Maybe they actually are fine, considering their current circumstances and condition, and try to put things in perspective and look for the bright side of things.